dappnode/DAppNodeDocs/docs/user/guides/access/vpn.md

 - [**Setting up a VPN client from the DAppNode terminal**](#setting-up-a-vpn-client-from-the-dappnode-terminal): Read this section if you want to access via VPN directly, or your machine has not wifi interface.

 ## Selecting a VPN client in the admin UI
+> :warning: Please connect to your DAppNodes WiFi or local network access before you attempt these steps. :warning:

 So select a VPN client, choose the `VPN` menu item in the left sidebar or click [this link](hhttp://my.dappnode/#/vpn/WireGuard).
 You will see a page where you can select either WireGuard or OpenVPN.

 <p align="center">